X-culture24/health/README.md

 # HealthHub

-A comprehensive healthcare management system built with Django and PostgreSQL.
+A comprehensive healthcare management system built with Django and Postgresql

 ## Features